juanborbon93/robot_artist/README.md

 5. Scaling the contours of the traced image to fit a canvas.
 6. Generating G-code instructions for the robot based on the scaled contours.
 7. Loading the robot simulation environment.
-8. Playing an audio prompt to inform the user that the drawing is ready.
-9. Creating a robot program using the generated G-code and executing it.
+8. Creating a robot program using the generated G-code and executing it.

 options:
   -h, --help            show this help message and exit